metal3-io/cluster-api-provider-metal3/docs/api.md

       name: controlplane-0
   infrastructureRef:
     apiVersion: infrastructure.cluster.x-k8s.io/v1alpha2
-    kind: BareMetalMachine
+    kind: Metal3Machine
     name: controlplane-0
 ```

-## BareMetalMachine
+## Metal3Machine

-The BareMetalMachine contains information related to the deployment of the
+The Metal3Machine contains information related to the deployment of the
 BareMetalHost such as the image and the host selector.
 For each machine, there
-must be a BareMetalMachine.
+must be a Metal3Machine.

 The fields are :